1997 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 CoinVaueChecker App 10

 Determining your 1997 nickel’s value requires checking several key factors.
 First, identify the mint mark on the obverse.
 Then examine the coin’s condition and strike quality.
-Look for Full Steps on Monticello’s staircase, as this feature significantly increases value.
+Look carefully at the Monticello steps for Full Steps details, and check whether your coin has the distinctive satin finish of the Special Mint Set variety.

 1997 Nickel Value Guides

-• 1997-P Nickel: Circulated examples worth face value to 10 cents.
-Uncirculated raw examples valued at 50 cents and up.
-MS66 Full Steps specimens can exceed $120.
+• 1997-P Nickel: Circulated examples are worth face value to 10 cents.
+Uncirculated raw examples start at 50 cents.
+MS66 Full Steps specimens can exceed $120, and no examples are known above MS68 Full Steps, making the very top of the population genuinely scarce.

 1997-P Nickel Value